-The subject matter is derived from one of Delaunay's most celebrated and large-scale works on Paris, his mural La Ville de Paris (fig. 17, 1910-12; Musée d'Art Moderne, Paris).
+The subject matter is derived from one of Delaunay's most celebrated and large-scale works on Paris, his mural La Ville de Paris, about which Apollinaire proclaimed: "Delaunay's picture is the most important one in the Salon.
+La Ville de Paris is more than an artistic manifesto.
+This picture marks the advent of a concept of art which has not been seen since the great Italian painters" (quoted in L'Intransigeant, 19 March 1912; fig. 17, 1910-12; Musée d'Art Moderne, Paris).
 In this earlier canvas, Delaunay depicted the figures of the Three Graces before a Paris skyline dominated by the Eiffel Tower.
 La Ville de Paris, la Femme et la Tour Eiffel includes a single nude Grace, standing on the Pont de la Concorde.
 Referring to these unclothed figures, Delaunay explained: "The female nudes are edifices of the nudes, the grace of Antiquity is reborn: Pompeii!
 But drowning in the wish to create something new" ("Robert Delaunay through the eyes of Robert Delaunay", in P. Francastel, Du Cubisme à l'Art Abstrait, Paris, 1958).
 Like the Tower itself, this female form in La Ville de Paris, la Femme et la Tour Eiffel symbolised the hope and regeneration of modern France.
+She can also be contrasted against the very masculine silhouette of the Tower itself.

-La Ville de Paris, 1910-12
+Robert Delaunay La Ville de Paris, 1910-12 Oil on canvas 267 x 406 cm.
 Museé d'Art Moderne de la Ville de Paris